 When determining consumption you must consider all the surfaces that are being covered.
 If you calculate only the flat surfaces and ignore the edges, milling and cut-outs that increase the actual surface area, you will end up with very high losses.
 But they are not real because all those narrow surfaces exist and have to be covered.
 Adding them to the total surface area can reduce losses significantly.

 The easiest way to determine a real consumption is to prepare a quantity of material at the beginning of the day and then paint at least one whole piece with all its components.
-The more and more varied the pieces you paint, the more complete the picture of actual consumption will be.
+The more and more varied the pieces you paint, the more complete a picture you will get of the actual consumption.
 After 4-6 hours, or even at the end of the day, weigh the amount of paint left, subtract from the total amount mixed and see the actual consumption, including losses.
 Then calculate the area correctly, including corners, edges and all narrow surfaces, divide the total consumption by the total area painted and get the actual consumption per m².
 If the actual paint consumption is more than double the amount in the data sheet, you have a problem.

 I hope you find the above recommendations helpful.
 If you have any questions or need further information, please write below in the space provided.
 I promise to reply to each of you.